 A moral character application or an application for Extension of Determination of Moral Character generally will be processed in a minimum of 180 days from the file date, unless there are issues in the applicant's background that require further investigation or review by the State Bar.
 A positive moral character determination is valid for 36 months, and an applicant with a positive determination who has not yet been certified to practice law within that 36-month period must submit an extension application.
 If an extension application is not submitted prior to the expiration date of the positive moral character determination, the applicant must file a new moral character application if they wish to pursue admission to the practice of law.
 (Admissions Rules, Rule 4.51.)

 All questions on the application must be answered completely and accurately, or the application will be considered incomplete.
 Applications will begin to be processed only after they are deemed complete.
-The application must be signed, the correct fee must be included, and the application must be accompanied by a Request for Live Scan Service form completed within the last 90 days or two fingerprint cards completed within the last year.
+The application must be signed, the correct fee must be included, and the application must be accompanied by a Request for Live Scan Service form completed within the last 90 days or two fingerprint cards.
 Any application not meeting these requirements is considered incomplete, and it will not be considered filed until it is brought to a complete status.
 An application submitted in hard copy form must be received in the Los Angeles Office of Admissions within 30 days of the date the application was signed.

 It is the applicant’s responsibility to become aware of the moral character determination requirements, to read and understand the instructions, to update the application when changes occur, and to timely comply with all requests for further information.